Mikhaielh/captcha/README.md

-# captcha
-Create captcha with python
+Create captcha
 -------------------------------
 Required packages:
 * captcha

 You can download this package with this command:
->>> pip3 install --upgrade captcha
+> pip3 install --upgrade captcha